 Best Hard Travel Crate: Petmate Ruffmaxx Outdoor Crate

-When you need to travel, the Petmate Ruffmaxx Outdoor Crate is a great option.
+If you are looking to travel, the Petmate Ruffmaxx Outdoor Crate is a great option.
 It is large, durable, and has plenty of ventilation for your dog.
-This is also a great option for a second crate to keep around the house as it is so easy to move around.
+Since this crate is so easy to move around it also works great as a second crate for the home.
 Keeping one in another room in the house allows your dog to have a place of seclusion.

 - Strong and dependable